arnaudbos/i-rant/content/loom-part-2-blocking.md

 about 8% for a very short time during startup).
 Which makes sense, right?

 Indeed, this use case is designed to be _I/O bound_: it's not like we're computing any math.
-Instead what we do is send a bunch or requests, wait a little in between, then some more requests to forward content from buffers and done.
+Instead we send a bunch or requests, wait a little in between, then some more requests to forward content from buffers and...
+Done.

 None of this requires a lot of CPU power so this screenshot should not be surprising.
 In fact, it will be the same for all the other implementations we will see in the next parts so I am not going to embed it again.